argoproj/argo-cd/docs/operator-manual/app-any-namespace.md

 Similar to the CLI, you can refer to the application in the UI as `foo/bar`.

-For example, to create an application named `bar` in the namespace `foo` in the web UI, set the application name in the creation input mask to `foo/bar`.
+For example, to create an application named `bar` in the namespace `foo` in the web UI, set the application name in the creation dialogue's _Application Name_ field to `foo/bar`.
 If the namespace is omitted, the control plane's namespace will be used.

 ### Using the REST API